ibm-cloud-docs/appid/cloud-directory.md

 # Configuring cloud directory
 {: #cd}

-You can configure {{site.data.keyword.appid_short_notm}} to use cloud directory as an identity provider.
 Users can sign up and sign in to your mobile and web apps by using an email and a password.
 A cloud directory is a user registry that is maintained in the cloud.
 When a user signs up for your app with an email and a password, they're added to your directory of users.
 With this feature, users have the freedom to manage their own account within your app.
 {: shortdesc}

 </br>